Silent Hill: Homecoming: Development

 The Otherworld begins to appear as paint falls from the walls and the ceiling light drops down.

-Chief director of Silent Hill 5, Masashi Tsuboyama, announced the game's development in a 2004 interview with Eurogamer, in which he also debunked previous internet rumors that it was to be called Shadows of the Past.
+Chief designer of Silent Hill 4: The Room, Masashi Tsuboyama of Team Silent, has confirmed that Silent Hill 5 is in development on August 17, 2004 in an interview with Eurogamer, in which he also debunked previous internet rumors that it was to be called Shadows.
 No information was initially imparted about the platform the game would appear on, other than it would be appearing on the next generation of consoles, which had yet to be released.
+Akihiro Imamura of Team Silent and Akira Yamaoka of Team Silent has revealed more information on April 23, 2005 in an interview with Game World, in which they discussed that their needs as creators have taken a back seat since Silent Hill 3 and they planned to change that with Silent Hill 5.
+They also said that after the underwhelming response Silent Hill 4: The Room received, they have been gathering opinions from everywhere to make sure they come back strong with Silent Hill 5.
+In a December 2006 interview with Play Magazine, Konami US producer, William Oertel has confirmed that Team Silent is still working on the project.
+Composer of Silent Hill 5, Akira Yamaoka of Team Silent has revealed more information on December 21, 2006 in an interview with Famitsu, in which he confirmed that Team Silent is still working on Silent Hill 5 and he just began composing the game's music.

-Around two years later, an interview with composer Akira Yamaoka revealed more information; he hinted that they had hoped to carry on "plans of the earlier Silent Hill platforms", and that the team were creating a title with the idea of "fear in daylight", with similar psychological roots to Silent Hill 2.
-The suggestion that the story and gameplay would be more like that of the second entry in the series in the way the player is directed, and in the character's behavior, was reaffirmed in a later interview, along with the idea of creating the game for the PlayStation 3 and Xbox 360 platforms.
+In the same interview; he hinted that they had hoped to carry on "plans of the earlier Silent Hill platforms", and that the team were creating a title with the idea of "fear in daylight", with similar psychological roots to Silent Hill 2.
+He also reaffirmed on April 20, 2007 in an interview with GamePro, that the story and gameplay would be more like that of the second entry in the series in the way the player is directed, and in the character's behavior, along with the idea of creating the game for the PlayStation 3 and Xbox 360 platforms.
+Chief director of Silent Hill 5, Masashi Tsuboyama of Team Silent, has revealed more information in a May 2007 interview with Dengeki PlayStation, in which he said that they have been assessing the next generation of consoles such as Sony's PlayStation 3.
+They have looked at other consoles too, but they exact limitations which could delay progress.
+They have not decided yet which console the game would be on.